stackbit-projects/cool-tulip-9c975/content/pages/index.md

       - title: '#2 Answer Door'
         title_align: left
         content: >
-          Our shipping expert will arrive on time and necessary supplies.
+          Our shipping expert will arrive on time and with all necessary supplies.
 After confirming your item's dimension and weight, you're all set.
         content_align: left
         image: images/icon-2.svg
         image_alt: Section item 2 icon